 Overhearing us, one customer described the smell of commercial fragrance as “blurry,” or “smeared.”
 Indie compositions, however, allowed her to differentiate individual scent notes that combine in surprisingly unique ways.

-My sensations were due, in part, to Zoology’s owner, Victor Wong, choosing not to hire a classically French-trained “nose” to create the scent formula, but instead hiring Dr. Ellen Covey, a neuroscientist-turned-perfume artist.
-Covey’s scientific background includes the study of bat sounds (called “echolation”), which included visits to numerous bat caves while she was writing her PhD dissertation.
+My sensations were due, in part, to Zoologist’s owner, Victor Wong, choosing not to hire a classically French-trained “nose” to create the scent formula, but instead hiring Dr. Ellen Covey, a neuroscientist turned perfume artist.
+Covey’s scientific background includes the study of bat sounds (called “echolocation”), which included visits to numerous bat caves while she was writing her PhD dissertation.
 “The sweet note is inspired by the rotten fruit and other bat droppings,” explained Kohl.
 “The leathery smell that emerges during dry-down is based on their wings.”